-In February 2010, the Upper Peninsula Tree Improvement Center was renamed the MSU Forest Biomass Innovation Center (FBIC) to emphasize the evolving focus of MSU AgBioResearch research activities and we are exploring station name options to reflect the changing focus once again.
+In February 2010, the MSU Forest Biomass Innovation Center (FBIC) was renamed the MSU Upper Peninsula Forestry Innovation Center to emphasize the evolving focus of MSU AgBioResearch research activities.

 SFI Logger Training Instructions